 - Melanoma of the eye

-The Northwestern Medicine Chicago Proton Center* is the first and only facility of its kind in Illinois.
+The Northwestern Medicine Proton Center is the first facility of its kind in Illinois since 2010.
 Proton therapy may be a powerful addition to your cancer-fighting protocol.
 This advanced form of radiation treatment is able to precisely target tumors and cause less damage to the surrounding healthy tissue.
 This is especially important if you have cancer near critical organs or structures, if you’ve previously received radiation therapy or when treating pediatric cancers.
 For certain cancer types, you may experience fewer side effects with proton therapy and can maintain a better quality of life when compared to standard X-ray radiation.

 Benefits of proton therapy include: